in2002-tw/l4d2_zombie_master/README.md

 # l4d2_zombie_master
-Replace Valve's AI director with a spectating player, the zombie master, in Coop and Survival.
+Replace Valve's AI director with an infected player, the zombie master, in Coop and Survival.

-WIP.
-Not ready for public release yet.
+Work in progress.
+Many features are still missing.

 If you have questions or would like to join the playtester channel contact me here: https://steamcommunity.com/id/gvazdass